rorzor/AgentRTS/README.md

 * Organic:
  * These are abundant throughout the map and continue to slowly 'grow' based on Game of Life mechanics.
- * They are required primarily to create replicants. (maybe they will also be consumed slowly by replicants taking actions, to ensure only 'healthy' replicants can survive)
+ * They are required to create replicants.
+ * Mining organic resources replenishes replicant energy

 * Inorganic (minerals):
  * These are less abundant, and do no replenish over time.
  * These are required for permanent upgrades to replicants systems
+ * Mining minerals uses replicant energy

 * Alien Artifacts:
  * These are extremely rare and always guarded by hostile NPCs.
- * Unlike the other resources types, these need to be picked up by replicants and carried back to the ship to be gathered
+ * Unlike the other resources types, these dare not harvested, but need to be 'attacked' on a regular interval to maintain control
- * Control over a critical number of these artifacts unlocks high level upgrades to be researched, the final of which wins the game
+ * Control over a critical number of these artifacts wins the game, or perhaps in later iterations of the game unlocks high level upgrades to be researched, the final of which wins the game

 ## Coding Scheme
 Integer encoding will be used to represent different possible contents of each cell in the grid around the player/agent: